The tour was completely tailored to us and fit our style and pace just right.Richard, Osaka, Dec 2025

 A traditional Japanese tea ceremony (chadō or sadō) compresses centuries of aesthetic philosophy into 45 minutes of careful movements.
 Several venues in Tokyo offer experiences for visitors (some more authentic than others), but even simplified versions help you understand why silence and small gestures carry such weight in Japanese culture.

 The ritual follows precise choreography.
 The host purifies each utensil before use, heats water to the exact temperature, and whisks matcha in deliberate circular motions.
 Every gesture has meaning: the angle of the bamboo whisk, the position of the tea bowl when placed before guests, the number of sips considered respectful.
-Guests receive the tea bowl, admire its craftsmanship, rotate it clockwise twice (avoiding drinking from the front, which is considered the bowl's "face"), then drink in three and a half sips.
+The host will guide you through the etiquette in the room, so you do not need to memorize steps.
+I simply follow their pace, handle the bowl the way they demonstrate, and treat the whole thing like a lesson in attention rather than a performance.

 The movements are slow, intentional, and almost meditative.
 You watch the host's hands fold the chakin (tea cloth) in a specific sequence that hasn't changed in centuries.